 Of the umpteen Little Italies scattered throughout the United States, San Diego’s vibrant 48-square-block Italian neighborhood is the biggest in the nation.
-Famous for its celebrated dining scene and year-round Little Italy Merkato Farmers Market, it’s surrounded by San Diego Bay, San Diego International Airport, Little Italy Trolley rail station, iconic Balboa Park, downtown’s skyline -- and pulsates as the heart of the city.
+Famous for its celebrated dining scene and year-round Little Italy Mercato Farmers Market, it’s surrounded by San Diego Bay, San Diego International Airport, Little Italy Trolley rail station, iconic Balboa Park, downtown’s skyline -- and pulsates as the heart of the city.

 A weekend getaway here was immersion into renowned Italian gastronomy and ambience that turned into an extraordinary crash course on the birth of Little Italy when Italian fishermen from Genoa and Sicily immigrated to San Diego in the early 1900s so they could continue their fishing traditions.
 Those who didn’t fish started businesses to process and market seafood while others opened restaurants.
 San Diego became the “Tuna Capital of the World.”